daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![interactions]

-By quantizing the amplitudes to $\\{0, 1\\}$, we end up with a bitmap, that we'll use as our interaction matrix.
-Note that entries in the interaction matrix are not limited to discrete values, i.e., affinity can be calculated as linear combination of observed implict interactions.
+By quantizing the amplitudes to $\\{0, 1\\}$, we end up with a bitmap that we'll use as our interaction matrix.
+Note that entries in the interaction matrix are not limited to discrete values, i.e., user-item affinity can be calculated as a function of multiple observed implicit channels of interaction (view, click, purchase, etc.).

 ```python
 import numpy as np